-The snmpwalk command is one of the most used tools on Linux for testing SNMP on the network devices.
-In this tutorial, I will show you how to use that command using various snmpwalk examples (v3 and v2c), and also examples of other commands from the Net-SNMP toolkit: snmpget, snmpset, and snmptrap.
+The snmpwalk command is one of the most used tools on Linux and Windows for testing SNMP on the network devices.
+In this tutorial, I will show you how to use that command using various snmpwalk examples (v3 and v2c), and also examples of other commands from the Net-SNMP toolkit: SnmpGet, SnmpSet, and SnmpTrap.

-On Ubuntu/Debian/Rasbian you can install Net-SNMP tools with one simple command: “apt-get install snmp
+On Ubuntu/Debian/Rasbian you can install Net-SNMP tools with one simple command: “apt-get install snmp“, or if you have CentOS/RHEL/Oracle Linux/Fedora you can use “yum install net-snmp net-snmp-utils“.

-There is also a Windows version of the Net-SNMP tool but I recommend the SnmpB MIB browser instead to test SNMP and manage MIBs on Windows.
+If you prefer the GUI version of SNMPwalk on Windows please check out SnmpB MIB browser instead to test SNMP and manage MIB files on Windows.

 Before you continue, make sure that the host or network firewall is not blocking UDP port 161.